pranavreddy23/autoware.privately-owned-vehicles/LaneDet/create_lane/TuSimple/README.md

 Annotates and saves an image with:
 - Raw image, in `output_dir/image`.
 - Annotated image with all lanes, in `output_dir/visualization`.
-- Binary segmentation mask of drivable path, in `output_dir/segmentation`.
+- Binary mask with white lanes highlighted over black background, in `output_dir/segmentation`.

 #### a.
 Parameters